- About Us

 How are members appointed?+

-The nine members of the CTAC are required to either live or work within the Pierce Transit service area(PTBA).
+The nine to twelve members of the CTAC are required to either live or work within the Pierce Transit service area(PTBA).
 The members are appointed by the Pierce Transit Board of Commissioners and serve without pay.
 Anyone can request and submit an application.
 Candidates are selected to achieve diversity and geographical representation in the PTBA.
 The group may include senior citizens, youth, people with disabilities, college students, business owners, social service agency representatives, neighborhood associations, the medical community, environmentalists, and bicyclists.

 What does the CTAG do?+